aws-samples/karpenter-blueprints/blueprints/batch-jobs/README.md

 ```
 kubectl get nodes --label-columns node.kubernetes.io/instance-type
 ```
-You should see something similar to this, where the new instance has been created a few seconds ago for the new workloads (labeled with `intent: apps`).
-Notice that there are two m4.large nodes created previously for the Karpenter pods (labeled with `intent: control-apps`):
+You should see something similar to this, where a new node just appeared:

 ```
 NAME                                         STATUS   ROLES    AGE   VERSION               INSTANCE-TYPE